 THIS TYPE OF FASCINATION IS OLD IN US.
-It is the newborn to his mother's voice.
+Consider a newborn and his mother's voice.
 His eyes aren't his eyes just yet.
 But his ears are sufficiently tuned.
 They "see" for him (baby's first metaphor).
 He will go where fascination leads him.
 The charm is too powerful.

-This is perhaps the secret to great wordcraft.
+It is one of the secrets to great wordcraft.
 Effective writing is all about fascination—being instructed and fed by it, following where it leads, submitting to its word choices (for they are always better than yours) and most of all making it stick to the page.
 Fascination has a great ear.
 To borrow from an old saw—no fascination in the writer, no fascination in the reader.
-The trick is liberating it, emancipating it, setting it free [I often employ the repetitive in a passion], then making it work on your behalf.
+The trick is liberating it, emancipating it, setting it free [I often employ the repetitive in a passion], then making it work on your behalf (exercising it).

 Shakespeare did what he did because he loved it.
 It also made him an obscene amount of coin.
 Why?
 Because he made others love it.
 He taught them, as the best writers must, how to listen to him.
 And, as only he could say it, "there 's the rub."
 Your job as a writer is not only to perform but to lead, to instruct your reader how to listen to you, to create a sense of fascination in them, to nurture it, and let it work, remembering it is a kind of sorcery, a spell you are weaving, an irresistibly attractive influence.

-* It has been suggested that the occasional difficulties encountered in experiencing a Shakespeare play was intentional, so imagined that the playgoer may be more inclined to see a play again, and again.
-Ka-ching.
+It has been suggested by scholars that the occasional difficulties encountered in experiencing a Shakespeare play was intentional, so the playgoer may be inclined to see a play again, and again.

 Words do best when we cooperate with them, when we enter into a kind of partnership with them, neither putting them too far in front of us (the timid writer) or allowing them to lag behind (the reckless one).
 It is a journey best made with a trusted friend.
 Simplicity is anything but simple.
-Clarity only comes by addressing chaos, speaking to it (GENESIS 1:1-3), remembering there was speech before there was light.
+Clarity only comes by addressing chaos, speaking to it in a GENESIS 1:1-3 kind of way, remembering there was speech before there was light.